evklein/blog/src/pages/posts/identicons.md

 ![Alt text](image-7.png)

 5. Use our perlin noise value and interpolate it between our primary and secondary color to get the final pixel hue.
+How these colors are chosen will be discussed more later, but just know that I wanted the output to be more than a grayscale map.

 ```